Claude Code Plugins

 Transform rough ideas into fully-formed designs through structured questioning and alternative exploration.

-Core principle: Research first, ask targeted questions to fill gaps, explore alternatives, present design incrementally for validation.
+Core principle: Research first, ask targeted questions to fill gaps, explore alternatives, validate decisions in chat, write details to document.

 Announce at start: "I'm using the brainstorming skill to refine your idea into a design."